saintpete/logrole/README.md

 - Easy site search - tab complete and search for a sid to go straight to the instance view for that resource.

+- Click-to-copy sids and phone numbers.

 - MMS messages are always fetched over HTTPS.
 The default Twilio API/libraries hand back insecure image links, but we rewrite URLs before fetching them.

+## Latency

+Logrole fetches and caches the first page of every result set every 30 seconds, and any time you page through records, the next page is prefetched and stored in a cache.
+This means viewing your Twilio logs via Logrole is *significantly faster* than viewing results in your Dashboard or via the API!
+If you don't believe me, the request latencies are displayed on every page.

+If you need to search your Twilio Logs, this is the way you should do it.

 ## Installation